Electoral history of the Tea Party movement: Tea Party ground game/GOTV before 2012

 Tea Party activists nationwide made a mass pilgrimage to the Bay State to support Scott Brown's unlikely campaign and ultimate win over Democrat Martha Coakley.
 Democrats have said as late as September 2010 that the Tea Party could not match their ground game and was mostly hype.
-The Democrats have the advantage in better organization, an older volunteer organization and personal connections between volunteers and voters.
+The Democrats have the advantage of better organization, an older volunteer organization, and personal connections between volunteers and voters.

-On November 2, 2010, Fox News reported that the Democrats did not dispute expectations that they would lose the House, and that their vaunted campaign operation faced a less polished ground game infused with the energy of the new Tea Party.
+On November 2, 2010, Fox News reported that the Democrats did not dispute expectations that they would lose the House and that their vaunted campaign operation faced a less polished ground game infused with the energy of the new Tea Party.
 The Tea Party helped deliver to Democrats what President Obama called a "shellacking" in the mid-term elections.
-On November 10, 2010, FreedomWorks announced the national rollout of "FreedomConnect", which they touted as a "grassroots action center that will revolutionize the ways in which FreedomWorks members, 9/12ers and tea party groups across the country communicate and organize in 2011 and beyond".
+On November 10, 2010, FreedomWorks announced the national rollout of "FreedomConnect", which they touted as a "grassroots action center that will revolutionize the ways in which FreedomWorks members, 9/12ers, and Tea Party groups across the country communicate and organize in 2011 and beyond".

 Challenge of the ground game for the Tea Party in the 2012 election cycle

 The ground game was considered to be a major challenge for Tea Party candidates in several important contests in 2012, including Wisconsin's recall election of Gov. Scott Walker and the Texas GOP Senate primary race between "establishment" candidate Lt.
 Gov. David Dewhurst and Tea Party favorite Ted Cruz.

 Early in the election cycle, Democratic allies had expressed confidence in the strength of their own ground game.
 In September 2011, Teamsters President Jimmy Hoffa delivering a speech to introduce President Obama to the gathered crowd, said "We got to keep an eye on the battle that we face: The war on workers.
-And you see it everywhere, it is the Tea Party....
-We're going to win that war....
-President Obama, this is your army....
+And you see it everywhere, it is the Tea Party...
+We're going to win that war...
+President Obama, this is your army...
 We are ready to march.
 Let's take these sons of bitches out and give America back to an America where we belong."
 Similarly, Organized Labor in Wisconsin hoped its ground game would give it the edge.
 According to Karl Rove, Democratic Party Chair Debbie Wasserman Schultz also boasted on CNN in May that the Wisconsin recall would be the "dry run we need of our massive, significant dynamic grass-roots presidential campaign".

-When challenging GOP "establishment" opponents, the Tea Party faced opposing ground games of various size and sophistication.
+When challenging GOP "establishment" opponents, the Tea Party faced opposing ground games of various sizes and sophistication.
 In Texas, Lt.
 Gov. David Dewhurst hired "ground game expert" Kevin Lindley, who had run Gov. Rick Perry's campaigns, while in Indiana Richard Lugar no longer lived in the state and developed a reputation for being out of touch with voters there.